strmlineapp-ux/agileflow/src/docs/data-documentation.md

 This document provides a detailed breakdown of the data structures, entities, and their relationships within the AgileFlow application.
 It serves as a technical reference for understanding how data flows through the system and interacts with internal and external services.

+## Data Fetching Strategy: Hybrid Model

+AgileFlow employs a hybrid data-fetching strategy to ensure both scalability and a responsive user experience.
+The approach is tailored to the type of data being handled:

+1.  **On-Demand Fetching (for High-Volume Data)**: For data types that can grow to thousands or millions of records, such as **Events** and **Tasks**, the application uses an on-demand fetching model.
+    *   **How it Works**: Components that need this data (e.g., the Calendar or Task List) are responsible for fetching only the specific subset of data they require.
+For example, the Calendar fetches events only for the visible month or week.
+    *   **Why**: This is a production-ready, scalable approach.
+It minimizes initial load times, reduces memory consumption on the client, and ensures the application remains fast and responsive even with a large amount of historical data.

+2.  **Global Context (for Low-Volume Foundational Data)**: For foundational data that is required across the entire application and changes infrequently, such as **Users**, **Teams**, and **AppSettings**, a global context model is used.
+    *   **How it Works**: This data is loaded once when the application starts and stored in a React Context (`UserContext`).
+Components can then access this data instantly without needing to re-fetch it.
+    *   **Why**: This is highly efficient for small-to-medium sized configuration data.
+It avoids redundant fetching of the same essential information on different pages and simplifies access to user permissions and application settings.

 ## Multi-Tenant Architecture

 AgileFlow is designed as a multi-tenant application, where each company or organization (a "tenant") operates within its own completely isolated Firebase project.
 This ensures the highest level of data privacy, security, and scalability.